LG Electronics: Sponsorships

-Environmental record
+Controversies

 In 2010, independent tests of popular LG fridge models conducted by Choice magazine found the energy consumption in two models was higher than claimed by LG.
 LG was aware of the problem and offered compensation to affected customers.
 In 2004, LG made 4A-rated water efficiency claims for numerous washing machines before they were certified.
 LG gave undertakings to the Australian Competition & Consumer Commission to provide appropriate corrective notices and upgrade and maintain its trade practices compliance program.
 In 2006, LG overstated energy efficiency on five of its air conditioner models and was again required to offer consumers rebates to cover the extra energy costs.

-In March 2018, it was announced that one of LG steam clothing care systems earned the Asthma & Allergy Friendly Certification.

-In May 2020, a deadly gas leak in LG chemical plant in Visakhapatnam killed 12 people.
-An investigation was set up to look upon the matter revealed many causes for the accident.
-Improper storage design, haphazard maintenance of the old storage tank, the temperature inside the oldest of the three storage tanks holding styrene monomer, a chemical used in making polystyrene products, rose to more than six times the permitted level due to polymerization, which resulted in the rise of heat due to the chemical reaction are the few causes.
-It was also suggested to move the company to a less populated area.
+In 2026, LG's end-user license agreement for their smart TVs included a notice that the device may record and analyze voices for its AI-based features.
+To comply with wiretapping laws, it requests users to notify their household members and guests that the device may be recording voices.
+Furthermore, it was discovered by YouTube channel Gamers Nexus that some LG smart TVs may be recording and processing background audio and scan for other devices on LAN even when in standby mode or disconnected from the internet.
+However, LG denied such claims in response, claiming that they only process audio when a wake word of a voice command is detected, and that its ability to scan for other devices on the network is "a standard function commonly available on smart TVs and smart home devices".